mvolkmann/MyUnixEnv/notes/Go03-Syntax.md

   "strings"
 )

-// The type "interface{}" means
-// that any type can be used.
+// The type "interface{}" means that any type can be used.
-func log(args ...interface{}) {
+// See the "Empty Interface" section later. func log(args ...interface{}) {
   fmt.Println(args...)
 }